Search

 Traffic Sign Detection

-Computer Vision applications are used for traffic sign detection and recognition.
+Computer Vision applications are useful for traffic sign detection and recognition.
 Vision techniques are applied to segment traffic signs from different traffic scenes (using image segmentation) and employ deep learning algorithms to recognize and classify traffic signs.

 Collision Avoidance Systems